 Western Exploration Intersects 74.22m of 1.71 g/t Gold and 40.40m of 2.18 g/t Gold from its Doby George Deposit at its Aura Project in Nevada – Video on InvestmentPitch Media

-VANCOUVER, British Columbia, Dec.
-09, 2022 (GLOBE NEWSWIRE) -- Western Exploration WEX WEXPF, a Nevada-focused gold and silver exploration company, has released additional assay results from for three holes from its Phase 1 drill program at Doby George, Nevada.
-Doby George, one of three main mineral deposits at the company's 100% owned, 6,000-hectare Aura gold-silver project, located approximately 120 kilometers or 75 miles north of the city of Elko, Nevada, is one of the highest-grade, undeveloped open pit heap leach resources in Nevada.
+/EIN News/ -- VANCOUVER, British Columbia, Dec.
+09, 2022 (GLOBE NEWSWIRE) -- Western Exploration (TSXV:WEX) (OTCQX:WEXPF), a Nevada-focused gold and silver exploration company, has released additional assay results from for three holes from its Phase 1 drill program at Doby George, Nevada.
+Doby George, one of three main mineral deposits at the company’s 100% owned, 6,000-hectare Aura gold-silver project, located approximately 120 kilometers or 75 miles north of the city of Elko, Nevada, is one of the highest-grade, undeveloped open pit heap leach resources in Nevada.

 A Media Snippet accompanying this announcement is available by clicking on the image or link below: